Rubix982/Scapest/ACM-W x GDSC, Scavenger Hunt 2022/README.md

 The encrypted string is therefore,

 “Cquvq mem eq qrk yr kk.
 Diph wxq ex qq, jovn obd kd ww.
-Dts cyu tq zpo bupn nubdrm ug XLECNFWNQZ - diki cx brq dmgxcru un fvu inbet.”
+Dts cyu tq zpo bupn nubdrm ug AOHFQIZQTC - diki cx brq yfxav qj brq dmgxcru.

+Sz jzy berexbwqbj zkp epgacuqi, dgsvsxg, zylynytwvk, mfjk, wow cqvx vahz ap kvfqzehy uakxovq tej umu xu qgwtw umu st qqhjahc tji vojh hlkzlgq.

+Fc yyp tji mxhsbgja apwcmb hxw dmlfix yr jzy cnxirwzq jzy laoi wp meml ergezmcf dwgaqiu.

+Cqs qiq sqst.

+Pukn uiulka,
+KEMFZL'V EWE ZYCY RO OTWG, IZYNJOEO?”

 And the decrypted string is,

 "Among you is one of us.
 Find one of us, find all of us.
-The key to the next puzzle is FRIENDSHIP - look at the numbers of the order."
+The key to the next puzzle is IULHQGVKLS - look at the index of the numbers.

+In the department for classics, history, literature, arts, you will find an envelope waiting for you to guide you on getting the next problem.

+To get the envelope answer the holder of the envelope the name of your greatest nemesis.

+See you soon.

+Best wishes,
+WOULDN'T YOU LIKE TO KNOW, SHERLOCK?"

 As a bonus, the “MARUS PRIMEVAL” contains the name of the person who performed the “Break In” at the bank.
 Take the odd characters from the first name, thus ‘MRS’, then notice the name in the last name, ‘EVA’, thus ‘MRS EVA’ was responsible.